cephascard0207/LibraryDB_mysql_STARTER-KIT/README.md

 ## Project Description

 Welcome to the LibraryDB_mysql_STARTER-KIT!
 This repository is designed to help you get started with creating and managing a simple library database using MySQL.
-Below are the key features and components of this project:
+Version 1.1 undergoing development!
+New features coming soon.

 ## LibraryDB ER-Diagram
 <img src="https://github.com/cephascard0207/LibraryDB_mysql_STARTER-KIT/blob/main/librarydb_ER.jpg?raw=true"/>